 I do a lot of shoots on location.
 I prefer it over studio photography.
 Though, as the client requests it, I still do studio photography.
 But usually, people come to me for location shoots.
 This makes locations an essential tool.

 For that reason, I make sure I keep up to date.
 I walk around my city.
 I try to visit cities that are close to me regularly.
 I look on Instagram and Twitter to see what’s happening around me.
-New locations, changes to existing areas, …
+New locations, changes to areas, …

 Don’t focus on your camera too much